 If a gas safety check has not been conducted within the last two years when the renter moves in, the rental provider must arrange a gas safety check as soon as practicable.

-The check must be conducted by a licensed or registered gasfitter who is endorsed in the specialised class of Type A gas appliances servicing work - Gas Serving Type A on the Plumbers Identity Card.
+The check must be conducted by a licensed or registered gasfitter who is endorsed in the specialised class of Type A Gas Appliances Servicing - Gas Servicing Type A on the Plumbers Identity Card.
+You can check a gasfitter’s registration or licensing status on their Plumbers Identity Card (the class of Gas Servicing Type A should be listed).
+You can also check their licensing or registration details on the VBA website.

-Note: Registered plumbers engaging in specialised classes of plumbing must be under the supervision of a person licensed in the specialised class.
+Note: Registered plumbers engaging in specialised classes of plumbing work must carry out this work under the supervision of a person licensed in the specialised class.

 For more information on gas safety checks, you can read Energy Safe Victoria's Gasfitter toolkit.